anonymousik/msi-claw-aio-tweaker/README.md

 <div align="center">
  RECOMMENDED FOR ADVANCED USERS !
 </div>
-` ⚠️ WARNING `
+``⚠️READ THE INFORMATION BELOW, BEFORE USAGE!``
-'Before you use, hate or criticize without arguments, read the information below' 👇
+ 👇
-`This tool has not been fully tested and may require some improvements and fixes!This is a conceptual project that was created as a hobby and there is no guarantee of regular development and technical support on my part..
+``This tool has not been fully tested and may require some improvements and fixes!This is a conceptual project that was created as a hobby and there is no guarantee of regular development and technical support on my part..
 Use wisely and responsibly!``

 <div align="center">